MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/troubleshoot-software-update-synchronization.md

 2. Verify that the Default website or WSUS Administration website is running on the WSUS server.
 3. Verify that the fully qualified domain name (FQDN) for the software update point site system server is correct and accessible from the site server.
 4. If the software update point is remote from the site server, verify that you can connect to the WSUS server from the site server.
 For more information, see [Check connectivity from the site server to the WSUS server](#check-connectivity-from-the-site-server-to-the-wsus-server).
-5. Check the port settings configured for the software update point, and verify that they are the same as the port settings configured for the website used by WSUS running on the software update point.
+5. Check the port settings configured for the software update point.
+Verify that they're the same as the port settings configured for the website used by WSUS running on the software update point.
 For more information, see [Determine the port settings used by WSUS and the software update point](troubleshoot-software-update-scan-failures.md#determine-the-port-settings-used-by-wsus-and-the-software-update-point).
 6. Verify that the proxy and account settings are correctly configured for the software update point.
 For more information, see [Configure proxy setting for the software update point](software-update-point-installation-configuration.md#configure-proxy-setting-for-the-software-update-point).
-7. Verify that the software update point connection account is configured (if necessary) and that it has permissions to connect to the WSUS server.
+7. Verify that the software update point connection account is configured (if necessary).
+And verify that it has permissions to connect to the WSUS server.
 For more information, see [Configure the WSUS Server Connection Account for the software update point](software-update-point-installation-configuration.md#configure-the-wsus-server-connection-account-for-the-software-update-point).
 8. Verify that the permissions on the `ApiRemoting30` virtual directory are set correctly in IIS.
-When WSUS Synchronization Manager initiates synchronization, the computer and Administrator accounts must have access to the `ApiRemoting30` virtual directory under the WSUS website in IIS.
+When WSUS Synchronization Manager starts synchronization, the computer and Administrator accounts must have access to the `ApiRemoting30` virtual directory under the WSUS website in IIS.
 To check permissions on the `ApiRemoting30` virtual directory:
     1. On the WSUS server, open IIS Manager.
     2. Expand **Sites**, expand the website for the WSUS server, right-click the `ApiRemoting30` virtual directory, and then select **Edit Permissions**.
 9. If the software update point is configured for SSL (HTTPS), verify that WSUS is correctly configured for SSL.
 For more information, see [Check SSL configuration](troubleshoot-software-update-scan-failures.md#check-ssl-configuration).
 10. Review WSUSCtrl.log for errors.
 For more information, see [WSUS Control Manager reports an error](#wsus-control-manager-reports-an-error).

-## Synchronization fails due to web service issues
+## Synchronization fails because of web service issues

-Synchronization may be failing due to issues with the web service.
-When this issue occurs, you will see an error similar to the following errors in the WCM.log file:
+Synchronization may be failing because of issues with the web service.
+When this issue occurs, you'll see an error similar to the following errors in the WCM.log file:

 > System.Net.WebException: The request failed with **HTTP status 500**